 Let’s get one thing straight.
 Not every guitar virtuoso is also a master of tools or has a desire to learn the inner workings of a guitar.
 Just because one shreds like Yngwie doesn’t mean that he or she knows how to fix a guitar or fine tune it to sound better.

-That being said, if you're a serious guitar player, having one of the best soldering irons for guitars is just as essential as having a pick or a premium cable.
+That being said, if you're a serious guitar player, having one of the best soldering irons for guitars is just as essential as having a pick, a premium cable, or a capable guitar stool.
 It’s something that you will end up using once you have it because there’s always room for repair work or modifications.

 5 Best Solders for Guitar Repairs and Mods